Tomas Osmeña: Early career

-Mayor of Cebu City (1988-1995)
+Mayor of Cebu City (1988–1995)

-Upon returning to Cebu in 1987, he ran for Mayor of Cebu City against Jose Cuenco and defeated him despite not having a backing of a party or an endorsement coming from a national official.
+Upon returning to Cebu in 1987, he ran for Mayor of Cebu City against Antonio R. Veloso and defeated him despite not having a backing of a party or an endorsement coming from a national official.
 In his first term, he became the Chairman of the Metro Cebu Development Project (MCDP) where he was able to secure over PHP 2 billion-worth of foreign assisted projects for Metro Cebu.

 In 1988, he was awarded as one of the Ten Outstanding Young Men in the Philippines in the field of Public Service, together with then Pangasinan 1st District Congressman Oscar Orbos, by the Philippine Jaycees and the Gerry Roxas Foundation, Inc.

 In 1990, he was elected as the National Executive Vice President of the League of Cities of the Philippines (LCP) and later on, was also elected on mass motion as its President from 1992 to 1995.